eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/examples-of-the-4th-dimension/index.md

 To illustrate, in three dimensions, you can observe a large, but presumably finite number of spheres populating space.
 Any given sphere can be broken down into onion layers, infinitesimally, discounting the plank limit on matter.

 In terms of _energy shells_, however, like magnetic fields, the illustration holds up.
 The upper limit for the size of a magnetic field is the sphere of three dimensional space itself.

 Our concept of space is object oriented, dominated by the nature of vision and physical movement.
 That is, our perceptions are limited by the context of our bodies, which we generally think of as three dimensional.

 The notion of higher dimensions led us to the concept of hyperspace and objects like a hyper-sphere, the descriptions of which seem paradoxical.

-For example, hyperspace can be described as a place with an infinite, unbounded volume on it's surface, and in each layer you slice it into--which you can do an infinite number of times.
+For example, hyperspace can be described as a place with an infinite, unbounded volume on it's surface, and in each layer you slice it into---which you can do an infinite number of times.

 It's an expansion of the concept of a number line, where you can have an infinite number of points between any two established points.
 Say, zero and one.